-The Peace silver dollars that sell at premium rates are the 1921-P and 1928-P. These coins, especially in high-end condition, can be worth hundreds of dollars, so it’s important to have a general idea of the value of your items before selling silver coins.
+The Peace silver dollars that sell at premium rates in circulated condition are the 1921-P and 1928-P. In high-end condition, these coins can be worth hundreds of dollars, so it’s important to have a general idea of the value of your items before selling silver coins.

 Another factor that will impact the value when you sell silver dollar coins is the survivorship of the coins.
 Many dollars were initially high mintage coins; however, some of them were melted down in bulk to mint new dollars in subsequent years, leaving fewer coins in circulation.

 Look Out for Wear and Tear

 As mentioned earlier, the condition of your silver dollars also impacts the selling price.
 Even high mintage Morgan and Peace silver dollars will sell for a premium if they are in uncirculated condition.
 Additionally, some

 How Old Is the Coin?

-One example is the Flowing Hair silver dollar, which was the first that was minted in the U.S. These coins, even in relatively poor condition, are typically more valuable because of the demand for such a unique piece of American history.
+One example is the Flowing Hair silver dollar, which was the first dollar coin minted in the U.S. These coins, even in relatively poor condition, are typically more valuable because of the demand for such a unique piece of American history.
 Speaking of history, it’s rumored that silver from George Washington’s silverware collection was used to produce some of the first dollars minted in the United States.

 As the leading coin dealer in the Atlanta area, we’re happy to buy and sell silver coins, gold coins, rare coins, and more.
-To schedule an appointment with a member of our staff, call 404-236-9744 or complete our online form.
+Receive more when selling coin collections to Atlanta Gold & Coin.
+To schedule an appointment with a member of our staff, call 404-997-2918 or complete our online form.